RULES AND REGULATIONS

 - Concertos may be entered with piano reduction accompaniment, with concerto backtrack, or with live orchestral musicians.

 - Vocalists may enter a capella selections if that is the style of the entry.
 Songs with accompaniment e.g. art songs, opera arias, etc. must be performed with live or recorded accompaniment.
-In popular and commercial music categories, singers may self-accompany.
+In popular and commercial music categories, singers may use backtracks, live accompaniment or self-accompany.

 - All participants will provide publicly accessible video links to YouTube.